 - Fine-tune space needs, adjacencies and additional considerations

-Essentia Health St. Joseph’s Baxter Clinic was feeling the pinch.
+WSN recently worked with Essentia Health on their Baxter Clinic location.
 Even with a newly constructed building in 2012, the clinic’s leadership team foresaw additional space would be needed to continue to serve the community’s growing population.
 They were right.
 At the time of planning the Baxter location, demand was not quite there yet, but they anticipated future community growth would require more space and services from the healthcare facility.

 The community grew rapidly and the need for expanded services quickly became evident.
 The clinic didn’t have enough space to service everyone efficiently and comfortably.
 Urgent care, pediatrics, physical therapy, and women’s health services needed additional space to keep patients from seeking care elsewhere.
-WSN helped Essentia to integrate the new spaces with the existing building, seamlessly becoming part of the clinic.
+WSN, and several consultants, helped Essentia Health integrate the new spaces with the existing building, seamlessly becoming part of the clinic.
 Our team worked with the contractor throughout construction to ensure Essentia’s building was constructed as planned.
 Architects were on site to answer questions and keep the project moving forward.

 Whether you need more space or need to reconfigure the space you have, our team will help you create a plan and be with you all the way.
 Your upgraded facility will be a benefit to the community and your patients will receive the care they need in a convenient, efficient, and comfortable environment.